and-fm/kubeseal-action/README.md

 | ---------- | -------- | -------------------------------- |
 | `out_yaml` | K8s Yaml | The resulting sealed secret yaml |

+## Contributions

+Any help keeping this repo healthy and secure would be appreciated! \
+When submitting a PR, please bump the version in `CHANGELOG.md` with your changes according to semantic versioning rules.
+There is a merged PR workflow that will automatically tag and release this Github action based on the changelog file.

 ## Workflows

 Branch protection rules require a PR before code can be merged into _main_.
 There are two PR workflows: